peterchicaiza/hackerRankSugar/3_hellor_world_n_times/README.md

 ## Hello World N Times

-Print "Hello World" amount of times.
+Print "Hello World" ***N*** amount of times.
 The input portion will be handled automatically.
 You need to write a function with the recommended method signature.

 ### Input Format